nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

         * The application is configured to act as a gaming mouse, with both Bluetooth LE and USB transports enabled.
         * Bluetooth is configured to use Nordic's SoftDevice link layer.

-      * |preconfigured_build_types|
+      * The configuration with the B0 bootloader is set as default.

 nRF52832 Desktop Mouse (nrf52dmouse_nrf52832) and nRF52810 Desktop Mouse (nrf52810dmouse_nrf52810)
       * Both reference designs are meant for the project-specific hardware and are defined in :file:`nrf/boards/arm/nrf52dmouse_nrf52832` and :file:`nrf/boards/arm/nrf52810dmouse_nrf52810`, respectively.
       * The application is configured to act as a mouse.
       * Only the Bluetooth LE transport is enabled.
         Bluetooth uses Zephyr's software link layer.
-      * There is no configuration with bootloader available.
+      * The preconfigured build types for both nrf52dmouse_nrf52832 and nrf52810dmouse_nrf52810 boards are without the bootloader due to memory size limits on nrf52810dmouse_nrf52810 board.

 Sample mouse, keyboard or dongle (nrf52840dk_nrf52840)
       * The configuration uses the nRF52840 Development Kit.
       * The build types allow to build the application as mouse, keyboard or dongle.
       * Inputs are simulated based on the hardware button presses.
-      * The configuration with bootloader is available.
+      * The configuration with the B0 bootloader is set as default.

 Sample dongle (nrf52833dk_nrf52833)
       * The configuration uses the nRF52833 Development Kit.
       * The application is configured to act as a dongle that forwards data from both mouse and keyboard.
       * Bluetooth uses Nordic's SoftDevice link layer and is configured to act as a central.
         Input data comes from Bluetooth and is retransmitted to USB.
+      * The configuration with the MCUboot bootloader is set as default.

 Sample dongle (nrf52833dk_nrf52820)
       * The configuration uses the nRF52820 emulation on the nRF52833 Development Kit.